 A documentary giving a history of occupiers and occupation, focussing on Palestine.
 A teacher’s guide for the film is downloadable for use in high schools, colleges and universities from www.occupation101.com

 A film by award winning Palestinian documentary-maker, Leila Sansour, about her return to the small town of Bethlehem

 to document the building of the Wall.
 Magical.
 Excellent film for those new to the issue.
-Available to rent on demand
+Buy from our shop.

 By Dr Mustafa Barghouthi and the Palestinian National Initiative.
 The Palestinian situation from 1947 to the present day with special focus on the Apartheid Wall.
 Critical source of information for scholars, journalists, students, and anyone seeking a balanced narrative on the Middle East conflict.

 Our sufferings in this Land and Return to Palestine

 By Ed Hill on the Return to Palestine for the Zaytoun Olive Harvest Trip 2006 and non violent resistance to the occupation through the eyes of Palestinian olive farmers.